 Monday – Friday, full day session

-KIP is a program for children ages three to six years old whose developmental deficits form a cluster on the autistic spectrum or who exhibit autistic-like characteristics or other significant disabilities.
+KIP is a program for children in grades K-3 whose developmental deficits form a cluster on the autistic spectrum or who exhibit autistic-like characteristics or other significant disabilities.
 The program is staffed by a team that includes a head teacher, a speech language pathologist, occupational therapist, physical therapist, and paraprofessionals.
 The district employs a behavioral analyst to assist in developing and monitoring individual student programs and in parent training.

 The program’s curriculum and instruction and related services components include an Applied Behavioral Analysis (ABA) model of instruction, discrete trial strategies, generalization of skills, speech-language therapy and occupational therapy to address sensory, fine motor and eating skills.
 Data is kept on each student’s progress in major areas of instruction, including learning skills, pre-academic skills, functional play skills and social and play skills.
-The students are included in either the Bright Beginnings Program or an age appropriate general education class for portions of the school day.
-A parent-education/consultation program is an additional component of the program.
+The students are included in an age appropriate general education class for portions of the school day.

 Moser School, Myrtle H. Stevens and West Hill Schools